lkdjiin/genit/src/fragments/command-create.markdown

 By default, Genit create a smoke test with each new project.
 This option create a project without the smoke test.

+**-H, --haml**
+Use haml instead of html to create the project.
+All templates and pages files will be in haml format.

 BUGS
 ---------------
 None.